FLORIDA OF THE CONQUISTADOR

 title to explore the Upper Bahamas and areas

 to the North.
-Ponce de Leon was not the real discoverer of Florida - it was shown on two maps prior to 1513, but no one knew if it was a huge island or part of North America.
+Ponce de Leon did not see any Florida maps prior to 1513, but no one knew from Cuban slavers and from notes about the Florida Straits that Florida was either a huge island or part of North America.
+If it was the latter, Diego could not claim it since his father never reached the mainland.

 In March of 1513, Ponce